alexpavlakis/sudoku/README.md

 #> [1] TRUE
 ```

 `solve_sudoku` completes puzzles in the blink of an eye.
 The example below shows the time taken to solve an easy puzzle (49 empty cells) and a hard puzzle (59 empty cells).
-The easy puzzle is solved in 10-20 milliseconds and the hard puzzle is solved in 150-200 milliseconds.
+The easy puzzle is solved in ~20 milliseconds and the hard puzzle is solved in less than half on a MacBook Air.

 ``` r
 # Easy puzzle - 49 empty cells